Great Work-Life is here to provide high quality and valuable content from people who genuinely want to share thought-provoking knowledge.

 8. Quotes should serve a purpose within the post and not be used simply to get a link back to a company page.
 We will ask for thin quotes and their accompanying links to be removed.

 9. We will be syndicating content published on Great Work Life to third parties such as Yahoo!
 News, Bing News, and Google News.
-Please proofread and edit your posts carefully before submitting, as they syndicate the version originally published on our site.
+Please proofread and edit your posts carefully before submitting them as they syndicate the version originally published on our site.
 We cannot edit or remove posts once they are live, and we do not have the ability to edit or remove posts syndicated to external sites.
 If repeated requests are made, your contributor status may be reviewed.

 10. Please allow one week for posts to go live.
 All post-publication & editing is done at the discretion of Great Work Life.